-1. About you

-Your name:

-Where you work:

-Your job title:

-How can we get in touch with you (e.g. phone number, email)?

-2. Representation

-If you have already got a representative: Their name:

-Their phone number:

-If you haven't got a representative yet, but are a member of a union, we can contact them for you.
-If you would like us to do that, give us the name of your union: Your union:

-3. Your grievance

-Does this relate to Bullying and Harassment: Yes/No Do you want this complaint to be considered under the modified procedure: Yes/No Reason:

-Explain the issue you want to resolve:
+Your name: Where you work: Your job title: How can we get in touch with you (e.g. phone number er, email)?
+2. Representation If you have already got a representative: Their name: If you haven't got a representative yet, but are a men would like us to do that, give us the name of your unit Your union: 3.
+Your grievance Does this relate to Bullying and Harassment: Yes/No Do you want this complaint to be considered under the modified procedure: Yes/No Reason: Explain the issue you want to resolve:

 (Attach further sheets if required)

 4. Desired outcome

 What needs to happen to resolve this issue?
 What outcome are you hoping to achieve?

+F. Attached to the state of the (Attach further sheets if required)

 5. Attempts to resolve the issue Tell us what you have done so far to try to resolve the matter, and who has been involved.

+(Attach further sheets if required)

+6. Appeal (masses are consistent and are specifically

+Date of outcome of Grievance Hearing: Reasons for appeal

+Reasons for appear

-(Attach further sheets if required) 6.
-Appeal Date of outcome of Grievance Hearing: Reasons for appeal (Attach further sheets if required) 8.
-Sending the form in Send this form to your local Human Resources team Date sent:
+(Attach further sheets if required)

+8. Sending the form in

+Send this form to your local Human Resources team

+Your signature: Date sent: